ZonaGuillermo/Node-Express-ToDo/Readme.md

 Also you need to rename the .envVOID file to .env and fill the variables with your own values.

-Good lock and enjoy :-)
+Good luck and enjoy :-)